Chinese and Mexican Tariffs Will Cost Dairy Industry Billions If Left Unchecked

 Those findings are according to a study commissioned by the U.S. Dairy Export Council and conducted by Informa Agribusiness Consulting that estimated the economic impact of ongoing trade disputes on the U.S. dairy industry.
-The study only examined current tariffs, meaning the damage would worsen if other proposed duties take hold, as China has threatened (for the executive summary, click here).
+The study only examined current tariffs, meaning the damage would worsen if other proposed duties take hold, as China has threatened (for the full report, click here).

 In considering a shorter time horizon, during which the industry may be forced to endure the impact of the retaliatory tariffs, the study forecasts losses to dairy farmers at $1.5 billion this year alone and at roughly $3 billion in 2019.
 Those losses are the result of anticipated drops in exports due to the retaliatory tariffs of $530 million by the end of next year.